Women in South Korea: Women in the military

 In the 1980s, gender issues became a part of state's policy because of the transition of power from military rule to civilian rule.
 At this time, women's organizations began to seek equality by demanding more representation in South Korea's public employment and military.
 While representation increased in response, equality was not immediately achieved.
 Before 1988, female soldiers had to resign if they became pregnant, as pregnant women were considered unfit for duty.
 Because of the Equal Employment Law of 1988, pregnancy is now permitted for all commissioned officers, and non-commissioned officers with a rank of sergeant first class or higher.

 Since 1990, the responsibilities of female soldiers have changed, as the range of tasks given to women in the South Korean military have been expanded.
-Female military recruits now receive the same basic training as the male recruits.
-Female soldiers have often been segregated from their male counterparts, however, through discrimination in their promotions and appointments.
-It wasn't until January 2002 that the first female officer was promoted to a one star general.
+Female military recruits now receive the same basic training as the male recruits, although physical fitness test chart for male and female soldiers may differ.

-In June 2021, a South Korean two-star army general was arrested for sexually harassing a female subordinate, one month after South Korea's Air Force chief resigned over the suicide of a master sergeant who was sexually assaulted by a fellow sergeant.
-Due to criticism over the handling of the case, government officials asked for all complaints of sexual abuse to be recorded and have reportedly launched 20 separate investigations to follow up complaints.